 Because most people have a computer nowadays, it has become a lot easier to be in contact.
-Individuals using smartphones, private telescopes, a weather station, and even binoculars have increased the number of observations and all this forms a human and technological network which surpasses the capability of the official groups.
+Individuals using smartphones, private telescopes, a weather station, and even binoculars have increased the number of observations and all this forms a human and technological network that surpasses the capability of the official groups.

 They often come up with something, thru their investigations that had not been common knowledge before.
-They can report on a situation which scientists did not know about.
+They can report on a situation that scientists did not know about.
 All this is possible because of the network of thousands of extra eyes that observe their surroundings.